FiuuPayment/Shopping-Cart-Plugins-Fiuu_Hosted_Payment_for_Shopify/README.md

-[Shopping Cart Plugins] – RazerMS Shopify Payment App
+[Shopping Cart Plugins] – Fiuu Shopify Payment App
 =====================

 ![shopify](https://user-images.githubusercontent.com/38641542/74416385-097a1e80-4e80-11ea-9bce-cc79fb9d9837.jpg)

-Hosted Payment for Shopify developed by Razer Merchant Services technical team.
+Hosted Payment for Shopify developed by Fiuu technical team.

 Introduction
 -----

-This is Razer Merchant Services Shopify Plugin.
+This is Fiuu Shopify Plugin.
 Shopify is a complete commerce platform that lets you start, grow, and manage a business.
 The subscription-based software allows anyone to set up an online store and sell their products

 Notes / Prerequisite
 -----

-Razer Merchant Services is not responsible for any problems that might arise from the use of this module.
+Fiuu is not responsible for any problems that might arise from the use of this module.
 Use at your own risk.
 Please backup any critical data before proceeding.
-For any query or assistance, please email to support-sa@razer.com
+For any query or assistance, please email to support@fiuu.com

 Installations Guidance for Shopify Payment App